If you’re visiting a Spanish speaking country, why not try to understand a few basic Spanish phrases before you go?

 Whether you’re travelling to Spain, Argentina, Colombia or another Spanish speaking country, you’ll need a handful of useful phrases under your belt to live your best life on your travels.

-Plus, locals always appreciate travellers making an effort.
+Plus, locals always appreciate travellers who’ve made an effort to learn Spanish.

 Remember: you don’t need to be fluent in Spanish to get by.
 Learning even just a couple of basic Spanish phrases will go a long way.